 In order to reach out to a broader audience, the implementation of social media was explored during this project.
-The primary goal of this research was to establish a social media presence on Facebook, Twitter, Instagram, and Google+.
-The secondary goal was to research the practicality of other social media applications in areas such as events, video, pictures, and bookmarking.
-The pros and cons with regards to increasing the distribution of CERSER program information were explored.
+The goal of this research was to establish a social media presence on Facebook, Twitter, Instagram, and Google+.

 This project explored the implementation of each social media application and identified appropriate audiences and methods of disseminating information.
 The methods included what information to post, when to post it, and how often to share.
 Best practices were taken from both educational and commercial sources